davidpaps/algorithms/README.md

 - Quicksort has an average Big O notation of **_O(n log n)_** (it has a worst case Big O of **_O(n<sup>2</sup>)_**).
 Quicksort however has a smaller constant time that pther comparable **_O(n log n)_** sorting algorithms (such as _Merge Sort_) therefore it hits it's average case far more than it's worst case.
 The performance of Quicksort depends heavily on the pivot used.

 - See the [Quicksort](quicksort.py) file for a working example of the Binary Search algorithm, written in Python.

+---

+## Hash Tables

+- Has tables are a very fast and efficient data structure for storing, reading and inserting data.
+A hash table uses a `Hash Function` to compute a string into an index of an array, where the value will be stored in.
+The hash function will map a string to the same index every time, therefore it is very quick to read the value of what you are asking for.

+- A hash table has keys and values.
+The keys are the strings and the value is stored associated to that key.
+A hash table maps keys to values, therefore it is important for hash functions to consistently return the same output for the same input.

+- See the [Hash Table](hash_table.py) file for an example of creating and using a hash table, written in Python.

+- Hash tables are used for reading the values on a huge scale as they are instant in retrieving the information.
+You can also use the `.get` function in python to get the value of a key if it exists in the hash table, if not it will return the `None` value.
+The `guest_list` example in the [Hash Table](hash_table.py) file shows how fast it is to check if an entry exists in a hash table (duplicates), rathe rthan searching through the entire list first.

+- Has tables are used in web pages through `Caching`.
+Caching is when a website remembers stores information and pages you have visited to help with perfomance.
+When you visit a page, it first checks weather or not the webpage is stored in a hash.
+If it does, it retrieves the data from the hash.
+If not the server boots up and serves the page.
+This can all happen very quickly and helps use the server ONLY if the data does not already exist in the hash table.

+- Hash tables have an average Big O of **_O(1)_** for everything (reading, inserting and deleting), meaning _constant time_.
+This means time taken the same, regardless of how many entries it has (just like retrieving elements from an array).
+Hash tables have a worst case Big O of **_O(n)_** - to avoid this, it is important to avoid `Collisions`.

+- **Collisions** Collisions are when a hash function assigns the same slot for 2 keys.
+The second key will overwrite the value of the first key.
+You can add a linked list to this slot of the hash, but the longet that linked list gets, the slower the overall hash tables operations will be.
+Therefore it is extremly important to have as few collisions as possible.

+- To avoid collisions, it needs a good `Load Factor` and a good `Hash Function`.

+- The load factor is number of items in a hash table / the total number of slots.
+Therefore you want yout load factor to be < 1, otherwise you will want to `Resize` and increase the capacity of the array that is used for storage in the hash table.
+A good rule of thumb is to resize once the hash table has a load factor of < 0.7.

+- A good hash function is one that distributes values evenly in an array, rather than in consecutive slots.

+---

+## Acknowledgements

+[Grokking Algorithms](https://www.amazon.co.uk/Grokking-Algorithms-illustrated-programmers-curious/dp/1617292230/ref=sr_1_1?crid=GUFJQ16X6SJ0&dchild=1&keywords=grokking+algorithms&qid=1591798578&s=books&sprefix=grokk%2Cstripbooks%2C174&sr=1-1) was my primary resource in my studies, it is written by [Aditya Bhargava](https://github.com/egonSchiele).